heapwolf/codesurgeon/README.md

     package: '../package.json'    // an read my package.json
   })
   .read(__dirname + '/src.js')    // add one or more files to analyze
+  .extract(                       // specify the names in the order we want them to be compiled
+    'funcB',
+    'variable2'
+  )
-  .extract('funcB')               // specify the functions we want .write(__dirname + '/dest.js'); // write the file to disk
+  .write(__dirname + '/dest.js'); // write the file to disk

-  // -OR- read and write methods can be asynchronous! for example...
+  // -OR- read and write methods can be asynchronous by adding a callback!

   surgeon
     .configure({